-- Districts should have clearly defined edges which provide harmonious transitions to adjacent areas. - " It is important to ensure a harmonious interface with adjacent. neighborhoods, nodes and corridors.
-Appropriate transitions should be employed where a higher scale or intensity of development is adjacent to lower scale or intensity. - Locate buildings, parking lots and access to avoid conflicts with adjacent - Where applicable, incorporate relevant guidelines of the adjacent area as a means to help ensure compatibility. - Service facilities, loading docks, parking lots and open storage areas should be located away from public view and adequately screened from surrounding uses with landscaping, fencing or walls. - In districts with an established or unique character (e.g. architectural theme) new development should reflect and complement that character by incorporating key materials and building styles; utilizing consistent building heights and setbacks, massing, scale and pattern; and including similar or complementary uses. - Development within districts should generally avoid being overly insular.
-Development and overall district layout should embrace adjacent major corridors and nodes.
+- Districts should have clearly defined edges which provide harmonious transitions. to adjacent areas. - It is important to ensure a harmonious interface with adjacent neighborhoods, nodes; and corridors.
+Appropriate transitions should be employed where a higher scale or intensity of development is adjacent to lower scale or intensity. - Locate buildings, parking lots and access to avoid conflicts with adjacent. - Where applicable, incorporate relevant guidelines of the adjacent area as a means to help ensure compatibility. - Service facilities, loading docks, parking lots and open storage areas. should be located away from public view and adequately screened from surrounding uses with landscaping, fencing or walls: - In districts with an established or unique character (e.g. architectural theme) new development should reflect and complement that character by incorporating key. materials and building styles; utilizing consistent building heights and setbacks. massing, scale and pattern; and including similar or complementary uses. - Development within districts should generally avoid being overly insular.
+Development and overall district layout should embrace adjacent major conidors. and nodes.
 Where possible development should be oriented to and well connected (visually and physically) to adjacent areas.
-High quality architectural finishes should be used on all buildings facing adjacent areas. - Districts are regional attractions and therefore should be designed to ensure a high level of access and way finding for all modes of transportation. - Districts should generally be walkable, bikeable and transit accessible, exhibiting high pedestrian connectivity at the edges and overall highest pedestrian level of service (see Walkability Plan) throughout. - Vehicular access and circulation should be designed to provide multiple vehicular entrances to provide route options and not overload an individual street.
-Districts should balance the need to be highly permeable along their edges, with the need to avoid excessive traffic on adjacent neighborhood streets.
+High quality architectural finishes should be used on all buildings facing adjacent areas. - Districts are regional attractions and therefore should be designed to ensure a high level of access and way finding for all modes of transportation. - Districts should generally be walkable, bikesble and transit accessible. exhibiting high pedestrian connectivity at the edges and overall highest. pedestrian level of service (see Walkability Plan) throughout. - Vehicular access and circulation should be designed to provide multiple.